 At the moment, there aren’t any DIY dynamic ad insertion tools, so you’ll have to use a dynamic ad platform.

-- Art19 – A new player in the podcast advertising space.
-Art19 has some unique technology to help you target your ads.
+Art19 is a new player in the podcast advertising space.
+They have some unique technology to help you target your ads.
 You can serve different ads to listeners based on their region and preferences.

-- Podbean – A self-serve platform to distributed dynamic ads.
+Podbean is a self-serve platform to distributed dynamic ads.
 You simply set times in your episode to play dynamic ads, upload the ads, and track your campaigns.

-- Megaphone – Just like Podbean, Megaphone is a self-serve platform to insert dynamic ads.
+Megaphone is just like Podbean, Megaphone is a self-serve platform to insert dynamic ads.
 You control when, where, and in what order ads and promos appear in your show.